 John W. Rollins

-John Rollins is a serial software entrepreneur and founder of multiple tech startups—the longest of which he served for 30 years as CEO and Chairman.
-Following his first retirement, Rollins served on the entrepreneurship faculty of the GW School of Business from 2001 to 2015.
-In 2008 he founded the GW New Venture Competition which grew to be the fifth largest university business plan competition in the country.
+John is a serial entrepreneur and founder of multiple tech startups—the longest of which he served for 30 years as Founder, CEO and Chairman.
+Following the sale of that company, Rollins served as Professor of Entrepreneurship at the George Washington University from 2001 to 2015.
+In 2008 he founded GW’s New Venture Competition which has grown to be the nation’s fifth-largest university business plan competition.

-Rollins earned his MBA at the Stanford University Graduate School of Business and his bachelors degree in Mathematics at Dartmouth.
-He is a founding board member of the National Park Trust and has more than 125 years of service on various national, regional, and community non-profit boards.
-These range from the local Boy Scout Troop (he is an Eagle Scout) to MedStar, the largest non-profit hospital system in the Washington DC region.
-His volunteer board positions currently include NPT, MedStar Southern Maryland Hospital Center (Board Chair) and 20/20 GeneSystems, Inc.
+Rollins earned his MBA at the Stanford Graduate School of Business and his bachelors degree in honors mathematics at Dartmouth.
+He is a founding board member of the National Park Trust and has more than 130 years of service on non-profit boards ranging from a local Boy Scout Troop to MedStar, the largest non-profit healthcare delivery network in the Washington DC region.
+His current board positions, besides NPT, include MedStar Southern Maryland Hospital Center (Board Chair) and 20/20 GeneSystems, Inc.